ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 ####Create your first servlet
 The ```action``` attribute of index.html tells the web server to direct the form's output to the ```greetingServlet```.
 The servlet will process the form data from index.html and return it to the output.jsp page.

-The form data was submitted using the post method so the method ```doPost()``` is executed.
+The form data is submitted using the post method so the ```doPost()``` method responds.
 In this method the servlet retrieves the posted data.
 Next, the servlet sets the name attribute and redirects the response to the jsp page.

 {%ace edit=true, lang='java'%}
 //FormProcessor.java goes in the /scr folder